richardbristow/battleships/README.md

 ## **WORK IN PROGRESS**

-A web app to play battlehips in the browser.
+A web app to play battleships in the browser.

 ## Installation